grrlgeek/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 ## Permissions

-### Control Plane Permissions
+### Control plane permissions

-To execute the `COPY INTO` command, a user must first be granted access to the data warehouse through **Manage access** in the [Workspace](/fabric/data-warehouse/workspace-roles) (minimum Viewer role).
-Alternatively, data warehouse access can be shared with a user via [Item Permissions](/fabric/data-warehouse/share-warehouse-manage-permissions) (minimum “read” permissions) in the Fabric portal.
-To align with the principle of least privilege, minimum **“read"** permission is sufficient.
+To execute the `COPY INTO` command, a user must be granted membership to [a workspace role through **Manage access** in the Workspace](workspace-roles.md), with at least the Viewer role.
+Alternatively, warehouse access can be shared with a user via [Item Permissions](share-warehouse-manage-permissions.md) in the Fabric portal, with at least Read permissions.
+To align with the principle of least privilege, Read permission is sufficient.

-### Data Plane Permissions
+### Data plane permissions

-Once the user has been granted [control plane permissions](#control-plane-permissions) through workspace roles or item permissions, if they only have read permissions at the [data plane level](/fabric/security/permission-model#compute-permissions), the user should also be granted `INSERT` and `ADMINISTER DATABASE BULK OPERATIONS` via T-SQL commands to the user.
+Once the user has been granted [control plane permissions](#control-plane-permissions) through workspace roles or item permissions, if they only have Read permissions at the [data plane level](../security/permission-model.md#compute-permissions), the user should also be granted `INSERT` and `ADMINISTER DATABASE BULK OPERATIONS` permissions via T-SQL commands.

 For example, the following T-SQL script grants these permissions to an individual user via their Microsoft Entra ID.